freealise/freealise/plots/readme.md

 - Gospel of Mary as a song

-- Bernie Sanders' follower political program in lyrics
+- Pirate Party political program as prompt for lyrics

 - story of Moschiach as a Dark Lord ("...and with your evil inclination")